wilkerlucio/wilkerlucio.github.com/_posts/2015-09-04-marking-of-musicoacher.md

-There is a more basic fretboard component that does just the fretboard rendering and trigger events when notes are clicked over there, then the `chord-editor` component uses it an implements clicking to generate the chord, the process consists as:
+There is a more basic fretboard component that does just the fretboard rendering and trigger events when notes are clicked over there, then the `chord-editor` component uses it and implements clicking to generate the chord, the process consists as:

 ```clojure
 {:on-click-note (fn [[string fret]]